Bedouins I

 None

-When recruiting unit, you may place them in any hex of a province with your objects
+When recruiting unit, you may deploy them in any hex of a province with your objects

 permanent available till Age III